Automated patching: The easiest defense for known vulnerabilities

 Patching is almost always policy-based, even if that policy is not explicitly defined or systematically implemented.
 Common policies include applying OS & application patches (especially on Windows), vs “OS-only” patches, or “everything but kernel patches”, a common process on Linux.
 Different OS channels on Linux add a level of refinement in patching Linux.
 However, it’s very common, whichever channels of patches are selected, to identify a level of criticality, and a time window for patching.
 Most common are the “vendor-critical” patches, as of a certain date, usually the set of Microsoft hotfixes released on “Patch Tuesday”, the second Tuesday of the most recent month.

-Once the set of patches is identified, they may be vetted by a Security team, or other gatekeeper within the organization, perhaps with particularly high-risk patches, or those that impact sensitive applications (.NET patches are a common example) set aside.
-Depending on the mechanism for delivering the patches, these may be delivered just as a bundle (as is common in automation environments built around a delivery mechanism, like some Altiris or WSUS environments), or they may be rolled into a policy engine, to be applied where they are needed, as is common with Shavlik and TrueSight Server Automation.
-The greatest risk with a deployment-based approach is that a server that is offline or otherwise doesn't receive patches during the month that those patches are being deployed may not see those patches again.
-This is usually back stopped by presenting up to 6 months of patches at a time, but still leaves a window open for "older" patches.
+Once the set of patches is identified, they may be vetted by a Security team, or other gatekeepers within the organization, perhaps with particularly high-risk patches, or those that impact sensitive applications (.NET patches are a common example) set aside.
+Depending on the mechanism for delivering the patches, these may be delivered just as a bundle (as is common in automation environments built around a delivery mechanism, like some Altiris or WSUS environments), or they may be rolled into a policy engine, to be applied where they are needed, as is common with Shavlik and TrueSight Automation for Servers.
+The greatest risk with a deployment-based approach is that a server that is offline or otherwise doesn’t receive patches during the month that those patches are being deployed may not see those patches again.
+This is usually backstopped by presenting up to 6 months of patches at a time, but still leaves a window open for “older” patches.